Johnny Franz: Personal life and death

-He married his secretary, Moira Creamer, in 1966.
-His younger brother, Harold, worked as a promotion man for EMI Music Publishing.
+On 19 February 1954, Franz married Ann Fairbrother, a fellow pianist, at Caxton Hall in Westminster, London.
+He subsequently married his secretary, Moira Creamer, in 1965.

 Franz would consume copious cups of tea and cigarettes at any time of day, but especially during recording sessions.
-He was proud of his Rolls-Royce car, which he bought from Philips artist, Sir Harry Secombe.
+He was proud of his Rolls-Royce car, which he bought from Philips artist Harry Secombe.
+Franz lived in Hampstead Garden Suburb, north west London.

 Franz, who was known as the "last of the great pros", died of a heart attack in 1977 whilst in London's Brompton Hospital, at the age of 54.
 A memorial service was held for him at St Martin-in-the-Fields soon afterwards.

-Production credits
+Selected production credits

-Franz produced ten UK number ones enjoying, in total, twenty eight weeks at the top of the UK Singles Chart.
+Franz produced ten UK number ones, enjoying, in total, twenty eight weeks at the top of the UK Singles Chart.
+These were: